technical-margins/material-margins/docs/en/blog/posts/ai_advent.md

 ## A Surprising Ally

 The turning point came during a routine progress update.
-Discussing my struggles with the manager who'd assigned me this task, his reply caught me off guard: *"Why not ask ChatGPT to translate it for you?"* A suggestion tossed out almost offhandedly, yet entirely serious.
+Discussing my struggles with the manager who'd assigned me this task, his reply caught me off guard: *"Why not ask ChatGPT to translate it for you?"* A suggestion tossed out almost offhandedly, yet absolutely serious.
 He genuinely saw this as a potential solution.

 I was sceptical. *What?* The latest chatbot fad?
 To me, it was a gimmick, a fun tool, but surely not suitable for professional work.
 Still, I had nothing to lose.